spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

   This article explains how you can run worker pools that use Kubernetes to execute runs.
 ---

-# Kubernetes Workers
+# Kubernetes workers

-We provide a Kubernetes operator for managing Spacelift worker pools.
+Spacelift provides a Kubernetes operator for managing worker pools.
 The operator also works on OpenShift.
-This operator allows you to define `WorkerPool` resources in your cluster, and allows you to scale these pools up and down using standard Kubernetes functionality.
+This operator allows you to:

+- Define `WorkerPool` resources in your cluster.
+- Scale these pools up and down using standard Kubernetes functionality.

 !!! info
-    The Docker-in-Docker approach is no-longer recommended, you should use the Kubernetes operator instead.
+    The Docker-in-Docker approach is no-longer recommended.
+Use the Kubernetes operator instead.
 Please see the section on [migrating from Docker-in-Docker](#migrating-from-docker-in-docker) for more information.

 A `WorkerPool` defines the number of `Workers` registered with Spacelift via the `poolSize` parameter.
 The Spacelift operator will automatically create and register a number of `Worker` resources in Kubernetes depending on your `poolSize`.

-!!! info
+## Idle resource usage

-    `Worker` resources do not use up any cluster resources other than an entry in the Kubernetes API when they are idle. `Pods` are created on demand for `Workers` when scheduling messages are received from Spacelift.
-This means that in an idle state no additional resources are being used in your cluster other than what is required to run the controller component of the Spacelift operator.
+`Worker` resources do not use up any cluster resources other than an entry in the Kubernetes API when they are idle.

+`Pods` are created on demand for `Workers` when scheduling messages are received from Spacelift.
+This means that in an idle state, no additional resources are being used in your cluster other than what is required to run the controller component of the Spacelift operator.

 ## Kubernetes version compatibility

-The spacelift controller is compatible with Kubernetes version **v1.26+**.
+The Spacelift controller is compatible with Kubernetes version **v1.26+**.
 The controller may also work with older versions, but we do not guarantee and provide support for unmaintained Kubernetes versions.

 ## Installation

 ### Controller setup

 === "Kubectl"
-    To install the worker pool controller along with its CRDs, run the following command:
+    To install the worker pool controller along with its CRDs, run this command:

     ```shell
     kubectl apply --server-side -f https://downloads.spacelift.io/kube-workerpool-controller/latest/manifests.yaml
     ```

     !!!warning
-        It is important to use the `--server-side` flag here.
-The reason is that our CRD definitions contains long field descriptions.
-This causes the apply to fail, as detailed [in this kubebuilder issue](https://github.com/kubernetes-sigs/kubebuilder/issues/3460), because kubernetes sets the `kubectl.kubernetes.io/last-applied-configuration` annotation, and the size of the CRD exceed the maximum size of an annotation field.
+        It is important to use the `--server-side` flag here because our CRD definitions contain long field descriptions.

+        Kubernetes sets the `kubectl.kubernetes.io/last-applied-configuration` annotation, and the size of the CRD exceeds the maximum size of an annotation field, which causes the apply to fail (as detailed [in this kubebuilder issue](https://github.com/kubernetes-sigs/kubebuilder/issues/3460)).

     !!! tip
         You can download the manifests yourself from <https://downloads.spacelift.io/kube-workerpool-controller/latest/manifests.yaml> if you would like to inspect them or alter the Deployment configuration for the controller.

 === "Helm"
-    You can install the controller using the official [spacelift-workerpool-controller](https://github.com/spacelift-io/spacelift-helm-charts/tree/main/spacelift-workerpool-controller) Helm chart.
+    Install the controller using the official [spacelift-workerpool-controller](https://github.com/spacelift-io/spacelift-helm-charts/tree/main/spacelift-workerpool-controller) Helm chart.

     ```shell
     helm repo add spacelift https://downloads.spacelift.io/helm